nakshatravidyarthi/ledgerly1/README.md

 <img alt="AWS Architecture" src="./assets/er.png">

-Copy the contents of `ledgerly.sql` into the SQL Query Editor within any database tool used for connecting to the postgres container.
+Copy the contents of `services/ledgerly.sql` into the SQL Query Editor within any database tool used for connecting to the postgres container.

 ## Traefik

 Traefik serves as a **reverse proxy** to route HTTP requests to the appropriate backend services.

 - Traefik automatically **detects and routes traffic** to Docker services.
-Services must explicitly enable routing via labels, ensuring only intended services are exposed.
+Services must explicitly enable routing via labels, ensuring only intended services are exposed within the `Docker Compose` specification.

 - **Web traffic** is routed through an HTTP entrypoint on port 80.
 The API service listens internally on port 5000, which Traefik uses to forward incoming requests.